MarlinFirmware/Marlin/README.md

 <img align="top" width=175 src="buildroot/share/pixmaps/logo/marlin-250.png" />

-Additional documentation can be found at [The Marlin Documentation Project](https://www.marlinfw.org/).
+Additional documentation can be found at [The Marlin Documentation Project](http://www.marlinfw.org/).
 Please test this firmware and inform us if it misbehaves in any way, volunteers are standing by!

 ## Release Candidate -- Marlin 1.1.0-RC8 - 6 Dec 2016

 __Not for production use – use with caution!__

-You can download earlier versions of Marlin on the [Releases page](https://github.com/MarlinFirmware/Marlin/releases).
-(The latest "stable" release of Marlin is 1.0.2-1.)
+The latest "stable" release of Marlin is 1.0.2-2.
+Download earlier versions of Marlin on the [Releases page](https://github.com/MarlinFirmware/Marlin/releases).

 The latest Release Candidate lives in the ["RC" branch](https://github.com/MarlinFirmware/Marlin/tree/RC).
 Bugs that we find in the current Release Candidate are patched in the ["RCBugFix" branch](https://github.com/MarlinFirmware/Marlin/tree/RCBugFix), so during beta testing this is where you can always find the latest code on its way towards release.